joniles/mpxj/mkdocs/docs/howto-use-fields.md

 ## Field Enumerations
 What if we don't know ahead of time which fields we need to access?
-For example, what if our application was allowing users to chose which fields to display for each task?
+For example, what if our application allows users to chose which fields to display for each task?
 In this case we can use a data-driven approach to read and write fields, as shown in the example below.